 Staff will add comment to indicate how absence was noticed (note, email, verbal) and a brief explanation if necessary i.e. L- note: family funeral

-If an absence has been explained, notes should be kept until the end of year and provided to the office to archive.
-As per the Department of Education procedures, retain records of verbal explanations and electronic explanations for two years.
+If an absence has been explained, evidence is kept/recorded until the end of year and provided to the office to archive.
+As per the Department of Education procedures, the school retains records of verbal explanations and electronic explanations for two years.

 Late/early (Partial absences)